 Clear information and translation

 Victims will have to be informed of their rights, either orally or in writing, in a language they understand.
 Interpretation and translation services will be made available to ensure that they can take an active part in the criminal proceedings (interviews and court hearings) in their own language.

-The Council will also have to approve the directive.
+The Council also has to approve the directive.
 Once the new rules are adopted, EU countries will have three years to transpose them into their national laws.
 The UK and Ireland have decided to apply them.
 Denmark will not apply them, under its default opt-out for justice and home affairs.